-Buddee and personal data, if any. information, whether confidential information or

-Complete Order personal data, and

-Management ensuring consents

-System (COMS) are secured for the

-same.

-Concepstore

-• Partnerships with

-reputable cloud

-computing services

-companies only.

-Air Quality These products have high While impact has been Proper documentation

-Products energy efficiency factors significantly reduced, it for correct use and

-(EEF).
-Appliances is unavoidable to maintenance to promote

-Various Air- requiring refrigerants use consume some amount safety, and prolong

-Conditioning environment-friendly of power (for electrical efficiency and

-Equipment for refrigerants, producing appliances) and to equipment life.

-Home and significantly less CO2 as produce some amount

-Commercial Use compared to those of CO2 (for appliances

-produced other using refrigerants).

-Various refrigerants.

-Refrigeration

-Equipment for Air quality products

-Home and protect against the spread

-Commercial Use of viruses including

-COVID-19, contributing to

-Various appliances health safety and air

-for home use. quality in home and work

-spaces.
+Buddee Complete Order Management System (COMS) Concepstore and personal data, if any. information, whether confidential information or personal data, and ensuring consents are secured for the same. • Partnerships with reputable cloud computing services companies only.
+Air Quality Products These products have high energy efficiency factors (EEF).
+Appliances While impact has been significantly reduced, it is unavoidable to Proper documentation for correct use and maintenance to promote Various Air- requiring refrigerants use consume some amount safety, and prolong Conditioning environment-friendly of power (for electrical efficiency and Equipment for refrigerants, producing appliances) and to equipment life.
+Home and significantly less CO2 as produce some amount Commercial Use compared to those produced other of CO2 (for appliances using refrigerants).
+Various refrigerants. using reirigerants).
+Refrigeration Tomigoramo.
+Equipment for Air quality products Home and protect against the spread Commercial Use of viruses including COVID-19, contributing to Various appliances health safety and air for home use. quality in home and work spaces.